 How do you present your military skills and experience in such a way that civilian hiring managers will understand?
+In other words, how do you translate your military skills to civilian jobs?
 This question is a difficult hurdle for military jobseekers to overcome in their civilian job search.
 Undoubtedly, military experience is valuable.
 But it can be difficult for a civilian employer to grasp how it can translate into the private sector.
 It is the jobseeker’s responsibility to convey his/her qualifications in terms that prospective employers will understand.

 The transition from years in the armed forces to a civilian lifestyle is a significant change.
 You need to conduct ample up-front research on the private sector, then develop a strategy by which you translate your military skills to civilian jobs.